alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 1. Some clipboard managers provide a ["private mode" command](https://github.com/p0deje/Maccy#ignore-copied-items) to stop clipboard history logging for a period of time.
 If you forget to turn it on, or your clipboard manager doesn't support this, you're forced to clear the entire clipboard history to remove sensitive strings.

-    a. `greenclip` doesn't have this feature, and also does not let you delete individual history lines easily.
+    * `greenclip` doesn't have this feature, and also does not let you delete individual history lines easily.
 You can only clear the entire clipboard history.
-I'd add the feature, but it's written in Haskell, and I would rather rewrite it in ... any other language (`rust`, maybe).
+I'd add the feature, but it's written in Haskell, and I'd rather rewrite it in ... literally any other language

 1. `greenclip` will happily write your copied password to the clipboard manager cache file, where it can be read by any program running with your user permissions.
+This problem is not really unique to `greenclip`.
+I'm just using it as an example since it's what I use.

 I'll demonstrate this with a password copied from [`1Password`](https://1password.com/).